blsparks/Diabetes_Readmission/README.md

 ## Results

 The models were evaluated using metrics such as accuracy, precision, recall, and F1-score.
 Random Forest performed better overall in predicting patient readmission.
+The model was recall optimized so it is less likely to miss someone who would have benefitted from extra care.

 ## How to Run